 Just Transition, Public Engagement and Equity Considerations in Implementation

 The Just Transitions Guiding Principles adopted by the Vermont Climate Council provide a framework for climate action to be utilized during the continued development and ongoing implementation of the Climate Action Plan.
 These principles set expectations for the Climate Council and its sub committees to conduct their work, what recommendations they make and how investments, implementation and oversight of the plan must occur.
-The Guiding Principles have helped to shape the beginning of a process of community engagement, co-creation, and the prioritization of recommendations that speak to issues of equity and justice.
+The Guiding Principles have helped shape the beginning of a process of engagement and the assessment of the recommendations as they speak to equity and justice.
 The Climate Council has taken some important first steps.
 However, the Council and Just Transitions Subcommittee have also heard significant frustration around the timeline which has prevented adequate and inclusive engagement.
 Time and resource constraints have prevented a robust equity analysis and public engagement process.
 Both are essential to move away from a status quo that exacerbates inequities and places impacted communities at greater risk from climate change.
 Historically, impacted, and frontline communities have been marginalized by insufficient governmental responses to environmental crises at the local, state and federal levels.
 Procedural equity requires that impacted communities have the opportunity to provide input and support development of the climate policies that directly affect them, and policy makers have the opportunity to collaborate with communities so that Vermont’s climate solutions meet community needs.

 It is essential for just transitions principles to be promoted in the development of legislation, the development of budgets and appropriations, the development and implementation of rules, regulations, and programs, and the evaluation of the execution thereof.
 For these reasons, it is crucial for the next steps of the Climate Council, the legislature, and the executive branch to consider the following: